ar5had/mozilla-lightning-gsoc-notes/important-points.md

 * Write down your thoughts on what you are changing and why.

 * Feel free to ask community and mentor's feedback at different stages while you are creating your application.

+* If you get remote xul warning, then set dom.allow_XUL_XBL_for_file to true.
+You can set it by going to EDIT > PREFERENCES > ADVANCED > CONFIG EDITOR

+* To do the same thing in browser, goto `about:config` and search for `dom.allow_XUL_XBL_for_file` if found set it true else right click and add new boolean.